redwoodjs/redwood/docs/docs/studio.md

 ##### Netlify

 Since Netlify does not expose the JWT secret used to sign the token in production, impersonation requires a `jwtSecret` to encode and decode the auth token.

-TOML example:
+`redwood.toml` example:

 ```toml
 [studio.graphiql.authImpersonation]